ajgalisteo83/angular-bases/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Learned
+- Angular Basic Syntax
+- How to create a Component
+- How to create a Module
+- How to share information
+- One and two way data binding